sgrieve/GEG6230/live_coding/_episodes/15-load.md

 Instead, we can combine the selection and the function call:

 ~~~
-print('maximum inflammation for patient 2:', numpy.max(data[2, :]))
+print('Lowest maximum temperature:', numpy.min(tempdata[:, 0]))
 ~~~
 {: .language-python}

 ~~~
-maximum inflammation for patient 2: 19.0
+Lowest maximum temperature: -2.8
 ~~~
 {: .output}

-What if we need the maximum inflammation for each patient over all days (as in the next diagram on the left) or the average for each day (as in the diagram on the right)?
+What if we need the temperature range for each day (as in the next diagram on the left) or the average for the minimum and maximum columns (as in the diagram on the right)?
 As the diagram below shows, we want to perform the operation across an axis: